Free Online Courses!

 This 2-hour self-paced course has been designed to introduce the evidence-based practice of Assertive Community Treatment (ACT) for ACT team members, and those who oversee ACT teams at various levels (e.g., agency, state).
 Covering the origins and philosophy, and core elements of high-fidelity ACT, this course provides an overview for those new to or who have limited experience with ACT.

-This training series, developed in partnership with Iowa Regional Mental Health Directors and Thresholds, Inc., provides evidence-based content on Trauma Informed Care, Cultural Competency, Motivational Interviewing, De-Escalation, Self-Care, Shared Decision Making, and Recovery Oriented Care to prepare the workforce to work with clients with serious mental illnesses.
+This training series, developed in partnership with Iowa Regional Mental Health Directors and Thresholds, Inc., provides evidence-based content on Trauma Informed Service Delivery, Cultural Humility and Competence, Motivational Interviewing, Crisis Prevention and De-escalation, Self-Care, Shared Decision Making, and Recovery Oriented Care to prepare the workforce to work with clients with serious mental illnesses.
 Each training provides the learner with a foundation for effective practice and establishes a starting point for further learning.

 Working in the field of mental health or within a religious congregation can be challenging and rewarding at the same time because of the exposure to people’s feelings and emotions.
 Many people experience trauma, difficult circumstances, loss of loved ones, family problems, and mental health conditions and are struggling with the negative emotions that can result.
 This 1.5 hour course focuses on integrating religion and spirituality into mental health services and supports for mental health and religious professionals.